 Stock Traders are most in demand in these locations:

-This is a relatively small occupation, with around 4,300 people working as Stock Traders in Australia in 2016 (source: labourmarketinsights.gov.au).
-A majority of Stock Traders are employed in New South Wales.
+A large majority of Stock Traders work in metropolitan areas.
 Most Stock Traders work in the Financial and Insurance Services industry.

 How to become a Stock Trader in Australia

-Although having a formal qualification isn’t necessary to work as a Stock Trader, having one could make you more desirable to employees.
+Although having a formal qualification isn’t necessary to work as a Stock Trader, having one is highly desirable.

 Step 1 – Complete Year 12 with a focus on English and Maths.
 Business subjects can also be helpful.

 Step 2 – Consider completing a relevant undergraduate degree in business, mathematics, economics, or finance.

 Step 3 – Find a company that will be willing to take you on as an intern or trainee to teach you the ropes of stock trading.